How to Follow Up on a Job Application

 I am excited about the opportunity to join your team and apply my [key skills] to fulfill your [key needs].
 I'm particularly eager to learn more about [what attracts you to this company and how you hope to grow].

-Please let me know if there are any additional materials I can send to enhance my candidacy.
+Please let me know if I can send any additional materials to enhance my candidacy.
 Otherwise, I will look forward to speaking with you soon.

 Thank you for your consideration.